zubayerahamed/zubayerahamed/README.md

 <h3 align="left">Professional Summary: </h3>
 <p align="left">
   <ul>
-    <li>Around 7 years of IT experience in design, development, implementation and testing of Desktop and Web based Enterprise Application using Java/J2EE, PHP Technologies</li>
+    <li>Around 8 years of IT experience in design, development, implementation, and testing of Desktop and Web based Enterprise Applications using Java/J2EE, PHP Technologies</li>
     <li>Experience in SDLC (Software Development Life Cycle) that includes Requirement Analysis, Design, Coding, Testing, Implementation, and Maintenance with methodologies like Agile Methodology.</li>
     <li>Proficient in a wide range of frameworks, including Spring MVC, Spring Boot, Spring Cloud, Laravel, and Angular, as well as various database management systems and ORM frameworks, such as Hibernate, JPA and Eloquent</li>
-    <li>Expertise on Core Java Technologies like Multithreading, Collections and Exception handling mechanisms.</li>
+    <li>Expertise on Core Java Technologies like Multithreading, Collections and Exception Handling Mechanisms.</li>
     <li>Expertise in client side Technologies such as HTML, CSS, Bootstrap,  JavaScript, jQuery, AJAX, JSON, Angular</li>
     <li>Experience with ORM tool Hibernate involving Connection pooling, Mappings, Transaction Management, HQL (Hibernate Query Language), Mybatis</li>
     <li>Expert in implementing SOA (Service Oriented Architecture) using Web Services both SOAP and REST</li>
     <li>Expert to implement 3rd party API’s</li>
-    <li>Experience with database like Oracle 10g, MySQL, Postgresql, MsSQL Server, MongoDB</li>
+    <li>Experience with databases like Oracle 10g, MySQL, Postgresql, MsSQL Server, MongoDB</li>
     <li>Experience in creating test cases using JUnit.</li>
     <li>Strong debugging and troubleshooting skills.</li>
     <li>Experienced with Test Driven Development (TDD).</li>
     <li>Expertise in various reporting tools, including FOP, Crystal Reports, Birt, and Jasper Reports.</li>
     <li>Skilled in using Git, GitHub, and BitBucket for version control, and experienced in CI/CD automation using Jira and Jenkins</li>
     <li>Experience in collaborating with cross-functional teams to ensure that product features were delivered on time and met customer needs.</li>
-    <li>Experience in worked closely with stakeholders to gather requirements and ensure that development efforts aligned with business goals.</li>
+    <li>Experience in working closely with stakeholders to gather requirements and ensure that development efforts aligned with business goals.</li>
     <li>Experience to Mentored junior developers on best practices for software development and code reviews. </li>
   </ul>
 </p>